KevinThielen/breakbuildgames/content/devlog/renderer/the_context/opengl.md

 ```

 {% note(title="Note") %}
-Note: On my machine, X11 requires an zero alpha bits in the context creation with Nvidia drivers.
+Note: On my machine, X11 requires zero alpha bits in the context creation with Nvidia drivers.
 In theory, just using the default should be fine.
 It's a [known issue](https://github.com/glowcoil/raw-gl-context/issues/2) with some
 workarounds, but since I don't need alpha bits for now, it is a problem for
  future me.